OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 <!-- // the switch controls whether the LED is on or off. yes the same thing was achieved with the far simpler circuit, but is meant to illustrate how a physical input can control something virtual -->

-This circuit does pretty much the same thing as the first circuit, albeit with a slower reaction to the switch input.
-This is meant as a simple example of a physical input affecting something virtual (eg. a program), which can in turn affect the physical world or interact with other virtual entities.
+This circuit does pretty much the same thing as the first circuit, albeit with a much slower reaction to the switch input.
+This is meant as a simple example of a physical input affecting something virtual (like a program), which can in turn affect the physical world or interact with other virtual entities.

 #### A Closer Look at the Code

+// TODO: need an intro for this section

 <!-- // small overview of anything new we did -->
 ##### Polling